syncfusion-content/wpf-docs/wpf/Diagram/Serialization.md

 </Button>
 {% endhighlight %}
 {% highlight C# %}
-//Method to promote save dialouge box when diagram has any unsaved changes. private void SaveButton_Click(object sender, RoutedEventArgs e) {
+//Method to promote the save dialouge box when diagram has any unsaved changes. private void SaveButton_Click(object sender, RoutedEventArgs e) {
     if (diagram != null && diagram.HasChanges)